jadia/amazon-price-notify/README.md

 - [x] Accept all kinds to URL
 - [x] Type checking of input data.
 - [x] Heroku integration.
-- [ ] Overwrite old product when new product is added
+- [x] Overwrite old product when new product is added
+- [x] Add cooldown timer once notification is sent.
+(6hrs timer)
+- [ ] Add snooze command to stop notifications for that many hours.
 - [ ] Randomize User-Agent to avoid IP ban from Amazon.
-- [ ] Add cooldown timer once notification is sent.
-- [ ] Add snooze command to stop notifications for that many hours.
 - [ ] Exception handeling.
+- [ ] Move timers value to config file
 - [ ] Introduce database to stop the links, so server restart or script crash won't affect the links.
+- [ ] Deploy on AWS
 **Future Work:**

 - [ ] Create a telegram menu and inlineKeyboard to replace commands.